vitest-dev/vitest/docs/api/mock.md

 - **Type:** `() => MockInstance`

-  Does what `mockClear` does and makes inner implementation as an empty function (returning `undefined`, when invoked).
+  Does what `mockClear` does and makes inner implementation an empty function (returning `undefined`, when invoked).
 This is useful when you want to completely reset a mock back to its initial state.

   If you want this method to be called before each test automatically, you can enable [`mockReset`](/config/#mockreset) setting in config.